Share on twitter

 Editions: 150 signed, 600 unsigned

-But, as it is often the case with Banksy, there are different readings to this strong visual.
-Indeed, the liberation of the leopard is also pointing towards a far more subtle and conceptual imprisonment.
+But, the liberation of the leopard is also pointing towards a far more subtle and conceptual imprisonment.
 If one considers the barcode as symbol of capitalism and consumerism, Banksy could also emphasize the excess of consumerism and how they become our own entrapment.
 The Leopard is a brilliant metaphor for nature, freedom and the vitality of life, while the barcode-become-cage represents the impersonal, inhuman and quantitative nature of mass consumerism and modernity in general as a force obsessed with integrating the natural and thus the human into a linear and indexed system.

 Barcode first appeared on the side of a house on Pembroke Road in Bristol.
 The stencil was quickly removed from the wall but reappeared a few years after on the occasion of an exhibit in Somerset.
-Banksy also realized many originals with this iconic stencil.
+Barcode first appeared within Banksy’s street practice, where its immediate readability allowed it to function as a sharp visual interruption within urban space.
+The image was later released as a print edition in 2004 through Pictures on Walls (POW), marking a period in which Banksy was refining his ability to circulate subversive imagery beyond the street.

 Barcode Leopard, 2002